John Mercanti

 John M. Mercanti (born April 27, 1943) is an American sculptor and engraver.
 He was the twelfth Chief Engraver of the United States Mint until his retirement in late 2010.

 Biography

 Mercanti was born in Philadelphia.
 There, he attended the Pennsylvania Academy of Fine Arts, the Philadelphia College of Art and the Fleisher Art Memorial School.
 He also served in the Pennsylvania Army National Guard for six years.

 In 1974, Mercanti joined the United States Mint as a sculptor-engraver after working as an illustrator.
 On May 19, 2006, he was appointed Chief Engraver of the U.S. Mint (also known as Supervisor of Design and Master Tooling Development Specialist).
 The position had been officially vacant for 15 years following the retirement of Elizabeth Jones, the Mint's eleventh Chief Engraver, in 1991.

 In June 2011, Mercanti became a paid spokesperson for Goldline International and appeared in a television commercial for the company.

+In August 2025, Mercanti entered into an exclusive partnership with GOVMINT, a numismatic retailer, making his complete personal archive of drawings, plasters and casts, spanning over 50 years, available to collectors for the first time.

 In 2021, Mercanti was named one of Coin World's Most Influential People in Numismatics (1960-2020).